 Le Grand Vefour

 The restaurant Le Grand Véfour exudes 18th-century Parisian glamour, and is the setting Woody Allen chose for a lunch scene with Gil, Inez and her parents.
 Located in the arcades of the lovely Palais Royal in the 1st arrondissement, Le Grand Véfour has been a Parisian institution for over 200 years.
-We love the wonderful shopping and the pretty gardens at the Palais Royal, which are very near our grand Musigny three bedroom apartment.
+We love the wonderful shopping and the pretty gardens at the Palais Royal.
+You can even stay in the Palais Royal in our Chevalier apartment.

 Les Puces de Saint-Ouen